FabricMC/fabric-docs/develop/mixins/accessors.md

 ## Creating the Accessor Interface {#creating-the-accessor-interface}

 Accessor mixins must always be an interface, and must only contain methods annotated with `@Accessor` or `@Invoker`.
 The interface must be annotated with `@Mixin` similarly to other mixin classes.

-Accessor interfaces are conventionally named after their target class with `Accessor` suffixed.
+Accessor interfaces are conventionally named after their target class with `Accessor` suffixed, and placed in an `accessor` subpackage within your mixin package.
+Ie `your.package.mixin.accessor`

 ## Field Accessors {#field-accessors}